Skip to main content

 Resubmitting an Application

-Note that per NIH Guide Notice NOT-OD-14-074 , for application due dates after April 16, 2014, following an unsuccessful resubmission (A1) application, applicants may submit the same idea as a new (A0) application for the next appropriate due date.
+Note that per NIH Guide Notice NOT-OD-24-061 , for application due dates after February 13, 2024, following an unsuccessful resubmission (A1) application, applicants may submit the same idea as a new (A0) application for the next appropriate due date.
 NIH will not assess the similarity of the science in the new (A0) application to any previously reviewed submission when accepting an application for review.

 These guidelines can help in your resubmission:

-• Effective December 4, 2014, NIH has removed the requirement to identify “substantial scientific changes” in the text of a resubmission by “bracketing, indenting, or change of typography.”
-Rather, it is sufficient to outline the changes made to the Resubmission application in the Introduction.
+• Effective February 13, 2024, changes made to a resubmission application should only be outlined in the introduction.
+NIH has removed the requirement to identify “substantial scientific changes” in the text of a resubmission by “bracketing, indenting, or change of typography.”

 • The Introduction must include a summary of substantial additions, deletions, and changes to the application.
 It must also include a response to weaknesses raised in the Summary Statement.
 The page limit for the Introduction may not exceed one page unless indicated otherwise in the Table of Page Limits.
 See also: NOT-OD-15-030 .